FatherLuis/Drone_Coverage/README.md

 ### Walk [(Source)](Main/Tourfn2.py)
 - We use a linear program to minimize the edges used to traverse the CS.
+The area covered by the traversal are removed from the drone mission algorithm applied to each triangular region.
 ![Walk](images/walk.png)